shivendrarox/study/README.md

 ## Rules

-1. Always be working on one course.
+1. Always be working on one course or book.
 1. Add bonus objectives from bonus list as often as desired.
-1. All Assignments must be complete for course to be considered complete.
+1. Accomplish the goals
+1. Work through the guide in order, skip nothing.
+1. You can do a max of 2 items simultaneously from the guide.
 1. **Don't Quit.**
 1. **Don't Panic!**